Department of Social Work Education

 course.
 If the course is in progress, please note that on the form.

 Note: The preapproved list is subject to change.
-Before enrolling in a course not listed or offered by an institution other than Fresno State, please clear it with the MSW Coordinator.
+Before enrolling in a course not listed or offered by an institution other than Fresno State, please verify the course meets the prerequsites by completing and submitting the MSW course substitution form.

 RESEARCH METHODS/DATA ANALYSIS - qualitative or quantitative data analysis (applications to social sciences or health sciences recommended).